To identify and use adjectives in creative writing.

 An adjective is a word that describes a noun (the name of a thing or a place).

-'It was a terrible book.' - The word 'terrible' is an adjective because it tells us what the book (the noun) was like.
+In the sentence above, the word 'brilliant' is an adjective because it tells us what the book (the noun) was like.

 When you have a list of adjectives like this, you separate them with commas.